Page 325 - ALTA Endorsements Guide

 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys

-the measurements made in determining those positions at the 95 percent confidence level.
-Relative Positional Precision can be estimated
+adjacent boundary corners of the surveyed property at the 95 percent confidence level.
+Relative Positional Precision is most commonly

-by the results of a correctly weighted least squares adjustment of the survey.
-Alternatively, Relative Positional Precision can be estimated
+estimated by the results of a correctly weighted least squares adjustment of the survey, or alternatively it can be estimated by the standard

 SAMPLE

-the monument or witness marking an immediately adjacent boundary corner of the surveyed property (called local accuracy) that can
+witness marking an immediately adjacent boundary corner of the surveyed property (called local accuracy) that can be computed using

-be computed using the full covariance matrix of the coordinate inverse between any given pair of points, understanding that Relative
+the full covariance matrix of the coordinate inverse between any given pair of points, understanding that Relative Positional Precision is

 ii.
 Any boundary lines and corners established or retraced may have uncertainties in location resulting from (1) the availability, condition,

-its adjoiners, (3) occupation or possession lines as they may differ from the written title lines, or (4) Relative Positional Precision.
-Of these
+or its adjoining properties, (3) occupation or possession lines as they may differ from the written title lines, or (4) Relative Positional

-four sources of uncertainty, only Relative Positional Precision is controllable, although, due to the inherent errors in any measurement, it
+Precision.
+Of these four sources of uncertainty, only Relative Positional Precision is controllable, although, due to the inherent errors in

-cannot be eliminated.
-The magnitude of the first three uncertainties can be projected based on evidence; Relative Positional Precision is
+any measurement, it cannot be eliminated.
+The magnitude of the first three uncertainties can be projected based on evidence; Relative

 iii.
 The first three of these sources of uncertainty must be weighed as part of the evidence in the determination of where, in the surveyor’s